-At the national level, the most influential professional organizations for certification of software engineers are The Institute for Certification of Computing Professionals (ICCP) [1] and IEEE (the Institute of Electrical and Electronics Engineers, pronounced Eye-triple-E) [1].
-ICCP offers a certificate for Certified Computing Professional (CCPTM) [1].
-Sample certification tests are available at the ICCP web site.
-IEEE offers a Certified Software Development Professional Program [1].
+At the national level, the most influential professional organizations for certification of software engineers are the Institute for Certification of Computing Professionals (ICCP) and IEEE (the Institute of Electrical and Electronics Engineers, pronounced Eye-triple-E).
+ICCP offers certificates for several subspecialties of software engineering [1].
+IEEE offers Professional Software Developer Certification [1].

-Most successful certification programs, however, are managed by the software companies and are geared towards specific software technologies that these companies offer.
-Microsoft, for example, has a number of certification programs, including Microsoft Certified Software Developer (MCSD) and Microsoft Certified Solutions Associate (MCSA) [1].
-Oracle Academy has many narrowly specialized certifications for Java software development students and professionals [1].
+Most successful certification programs, however, are managed by software companies themselves and are geared towards specific software technologies that these companies offer.
+Microsoft, for example, has a number of certification programs [1], including Microsoft Developer and Microsoft Data Engineer.
+Oracle Academy has many narrowly specialized certifications in Java software development for students and professionals [1].